 Aims and Objectives

 The International Colloquium on Theoretical Aspects of Computing (ICTAC) was founded in 2004.
+It takes place every year preferably in a developing country.
 The aim of the colloquium is to bring together practitioners and researchers from academia, industry and government to present research results, and exchange experience, ideas, and solutions for their problems in theoretical aspects of computing.
 Beyond these scholarly goals, another main purpose of the conference is to promote cooperation in research and education between participants and their institutions, from developing and industrial countries.

 The main conference normally lasts three days, but is typically enriched with a school and, possibly, tutorials.
 All should be welcome to the school, but it should be targetted specifically at (local) students and early career researchers, with courses presented by invited speakers before the main conference.
 The tutorials, if any, should be targeted at the conference participants and can be presented either by international or local invited speakers.
 In total, the technical programme should cover at least five days.
 The school itself can run for up to one week.

-The proceedings of the conference have been published in the Springer Lecture Notes in Computer Science series.
+The proceedings of the conference are being published in the Springer Lecture Notes in Computer Science series.